The Virginia Frontier

 National Women's Party dates from the early 20th century, the museum

 tells the story of women's efforts toward suffrage.
-Red Line to
+Currently closed

-Union Station.
-From the main entrance, turn LEFT and walk past the
+Line to Union Station.
+From the main entrance, turn LEFT and walk

-Thurgood Marshall Federal Judicial Building to the intersection of
+past the Thurgood Marshall Federal Judicial Building to the intersection

-2nd Street, NE and Massachusetts Avenue.
-Turn RIGHT onto Second Street.
+of 2nd Street, NE and Massachusetts Avenue.
+Turn RIGHT onto Second

-Travel for three blocks, passing the Senate parking lot and Hart Senate
+Street.
+Travel for three blocks, passing the Senate parking lot and

-Office Building on the right.
-The Sewall-Belmont House and Museum
+Hart Senate Office Building on the right.
+The Sewall-Belmont House

 The Farmer's Revolt